Chapter 5: Transaction Execution

 You’ve now seen how ResilientDB takes transactions that have been agreed upon and actually applies their changes to the database state!

-• We learned that the TransactionExecutor acts as the coordinator, receiving committed transactions, ensuring they execute in the correct order (using sequence numbers), and managing the overall execution flow.
+TransactionExecutoracts as the coordinator, receiving committed transactions, ensuring they execute in the correct order (using sequence numbers), and managing the overall execution flow. - We met the

 The TransactionManager implementations like KVExecutor rely heavily on an underlying mechanism to actually store and retrieve the data persistently.
 How does ResilientDB handle saving data to disk or memory reliably?
 That’s the topic of our next chapter, where we’ll explore the Storage Layer!